perladvent/perldotcom/content/article/why-i-hate-json-and-you-can-too-.md

 =======================

 I find [TOML](https://github.com/toml-lang/toml) a compelling format for configuration files.
-It fixes JSON’s UTF-16 problem (by allowing both `\uXXXX` and `\UXXXXXXXX` formats) and allows for comments.
+It fixes JSON’s UTF-16 problem by allowing both `\uXXXX` and `\UXXXXXXXX` formats, and it also allows for comments.
-Projects as diverse as Rust’s [Cargo](https://doc.rust-lang.org/cargo/) package manager and [Hugo](https://gohugo.io/)—which powers this site!—are some of TOML’s most prominent users.
+Projects as diverse as Rust’s [Cargo](https://doc.rust-lang.org/cargo/) package manager and [Hugo](https://gohugo.io/)—which powers this site!—are some of TOML’s most prominent adopters.

 For applications I recommend either the IETF’s [CBOR](https://cbor.io/) or Booking.com’s [Sereal](https://github.com/Sereal/Sereal).
 (Disclaimer: